rebibabo/invisible_backdoor/README.md

 ./run.sh
 ```

-There will be some parametre you'd set too in run.sh, like:
+There will be some parametre you'd set in run.sh:

 ```
 attack_way='deadcode'